thejainsahab/Pagerank/README.md

 # Pagerank
 A simple python scraper combined with a program to rank all the links on a website according to the Pagerank algorithm.
 Simple Python Search Spider and Page Ranker.
+This program uses BeautifulSoup library.
+Make sure it is installed on your system before

 This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named